Classroom & Class Information

 You may access your class roster in multiple ways.

-- Within your class Brightspace page follow these directions to access your classlist.
-Note: you can also email one or more of your students via this “Classlist” feature.
+- within your class Brightspace page follow these directions to access your classlist.
+Note that you can also email one or more of your students via this “Classlist” feature.

 Brightspace Basics